HMS Medway (P223): Return to the Caribbean 2024/25

 In September 2024, HMS Medway returned to the Caribbean, stopping in the Azores to return six rare turtles to their original habitat after they had washed up on UK shores.
 The patrol vessel arrived in Bermuda in early October.

 In late November 2024, HMS Medway visited the Turks and Caicos Islands to conduct a disaster response exercise, tours for local youth clubs and hosted the Governor of the Islands onboard.
 In March 2025, the patrol vessel began a three-month maintenance period in Tampa, Florida returning to sea in June 2025.
 In October 2025, HMS Medway was relieved by HMS Trent on the Caribbean tasking but nevertheless remained in the vicinity of the Bahamas to provide possible assistance in the aftermath of Hurricane Melissa.The ship is now under the command of Lieutenant Commander Lucia Ramsay, RN.
+As of December 2025, HMS Medway was reported transiting south to the Falkland Islands, visiting Brazil in the process.